 Of course, all that can take time.

-That’s why I recommend simplifying the process by using a tool like Pitchbox.
+If you want the fastest SEO results, I recommend simplifying the process by using a tool like Pitchbox.

 Pitchbox helps automate the outreach and link-building process.
 It identifies relevant bloggers, publishers, and influencers and will send customized outreach letters and follow-ups.

 Additionally, it will identify your competitor’s backlinks to give you better insight into their strategy and what kinds of content they link to.